-As noted in the 2018 Skills forecast, the AHLCLM IRC has identified that the current Conservation and Land Management Qualifications and Units of Competencies do not reflect modern industry practices, particularly in respect of land management, restoration projects and cultural inclusion.
+As noted in the 2018 Skills Forecast 16, the AHLCLM IRC has identified that the current Conservation and Land Management qualifications and units of competency do not reflect modern industry practices, particularly in respect of land management, restoration projects and cultural inclusion.
 The current units of competency do not incorporate essential knowledge pertaining to plants, animals and ecology.

 During the recent updating of Pest Management units within the agriculture and chemical handling contexts, feedback was received that there was insufficient inclusion of skills relating to pest management in a conservation and land management context.
-This will be addressed as part of the Unit sector approach through the review and updating of the 8 Units of Competency not included in the previous project.
+This will be addressed as part of the Unit sector approach through the review and updating of the eight units of competency not included in the previous project.

 The AHLCLM IRC has also identified Ecotourism and a priority area for the development of training, and the APH IRC has noted Agritourism as a growth area.
 The IRCs have agreed that work in these areas can be incorporated into the Conservation and Land Management cluster of work under the new approach, and will require additional collaboration with the Tourism, Travel and Hospitality IRC.
-The major work will be the identification of existing units for importation, mainly from the SIT Training Package, and the potential development of new units or modification of current units relating to specific skills needs (e.g. snake awareness for tourists and visitors) and business approaches (e.g. developing an agritourism business).
+The major work will be the identification of existing units for importation, mainly from the SIT Tourism, Travel and Hospitality Training Package, and the potential development of new units or modification of current units relating to specific skills needs (e.g. snake awareness for tourists and visitors) and business approaches (e.g. developing an agritourism business).